 Remedies for Unlawful Trademark Infringement

 If the trademark owner is able to prove infringement, available remedies they may obtain include the following: (1) a court order (injunction) that the defendant stop using the accused mark; (2) an order requiring the destruction or forfeiture of infringing articles; (3) monetary relief, including defendant’ profits, any damages sustained by the plaintiff, and the costs of the action; and, (4) in appropriate cases, an order that the defendant pay the plaintiffs’ attorneys’ fees.
 Given these broad remedies, the cost of losing a trademark infringement matter are often enormous.

-If you are involved in a trademark infringement matter, contact the dedicated and trusted trademark attorneys at Gehres Law Group today for a free evaluation.
+If you are involved in a trademark infringement matter, contact the dedicated and trusted trademark attorneys at Gehres Law Library today for a free evaluation.
 Our experienced trademark attorneys can provide you with an opinion as to the validity and strength of each claim and help you achieve the best possible outcome in your case.